 Also note – if your pork shoulder is boneless, you may want to tie it up to keep it all together in a nice tight bundle while cooking.

 Optional – inject the pork with an injection liquid to infuse more flavor and moisture deep inside.
 We used this Pork Injection Marinade that we found on The Spruce Eats, and it was certainly yummy!
 But we have been just as happy with smoked pork shoulder that we didn’t inject.
-So if you don’t have the extra time for this, don’t stress.
+So if you don’t have the extra time or equipment for this, don’t stress.
 It will turn out yummy anyways 🙂

-While the pork is smoking on 180°F, spritz every 30 minutes with apple juice.
+While the pork is smoking at 180°F, spritz every 30 minutes with apple juice.
 If you are setting the smoke to go overnight, no worries – just start the spritzing as soon as you get up in the morning.

 Once you turn the heat up to 225°F, wrap the pork in foil and put a little apple juice in the bottom of the foil for some added moisture.
 As it cooks more juices will collect – reserve these for use at the end.